NASA-AMMOS/timecraftjs/README.md

 In order to recompile cspice.js, follow these steps:

-1. Download and extract a relevant toolkit from [the NAIF website](https://naif.jpl.nasa.gov/naif/toolkit_C.html).
+1. Download relevant toolkit from [the NAIF website](https://naif.jpl.nasa.gov/naif/toolkit_C.html).
 1. Download [emsdk](https://github.com/emscripten-core/emsdk) to download and manage "emscripten" versions.
-1. Install the latest version of emscripten and source the emsdk environment variables.
+1. Install the latest version of emscripten and source the emsdk environment variables from `emsdk_env.sh`.
-1. Unzip the CSpice source folder and put it in `generation` folder.
+1. Unzip the CSpice source folder and put the contents into the `generation/cspice` folder.
-1. Run `generation/generate-cspice.sh` to generate the js library file in the scripts folder.
+1. Run `generation/generate-cspice.sh` to generate the js library file in the folder.
-1. Move the newly generated `cspice.js` file into the src folder.
+1. Move the newly generated `cspice.js` file into the `src/` folder.

 ## License